auth0/docs/articles/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow.md

 ---
-description: Learn how to call your API using the SPA login flow
+description: Learn how to call your API using the single page login flow
 toc: true
 topics:
   - api-authentication